US/EU – Steps for Whois

 need: A domain reseller may be responsible for the processing of the holder’s data.

-need: A web domain under a top-level domain is unique worldwide and can be freely chosen under certain rules.
+need: A web domain under a (second-level) top-level domain is unique worldwide and can be freely chosen under certain rules.

 need: A domain registrant holds a domain from a registry.